mateuszsplawski/wikipediaMapApp/README.md

 # wikipediaMapApp

 Browse the history of your neighborhood or visit new sights as you travel with wikipediaMapApp!
+App was made during the Netguru College Frontend edition.

 ## Getting Started